Axel jump: History

-The first skater to accomplish an Axel was its creator, Axel Paulsen, at the first international figure skating competition, which was held in Vienna in 1882.
+Paulsen was the first skater to accomplish an Axel, at the first international figure skating competition, which was held in Vienna in 1882, while wearing speed skates.
 Hines, who called Paulsen "progressive" for inventing it, stated that he did it "as a special figure".
 By the mid-1920s, the Axel was the only jump that was not being doubled.
+Dorothy Greenhough-Smith was the first woman to complete an Axel in competition, which she did at the 1908 Olympic Games; fellow skater TD Richardson said that she performed the jump with "complete nonchalance" while wearing an ankle-length skirt.
+The ISU, however, states that Sonja Henie from Norway was the first woman to complete an Axel in competition, in the 1920s.

-During the early 1900s, Professional German skater Charlotte Oelschlägel was the first woman to include an Axel in her programs; Hines reported that she would terminate the Axel with her "famous fade-away ending", the Charlotte spiral, a move she invented.
-In the early 1920s, Sonja Henie from Norway was the first female skater to perform an Axel in competition.
+Professional German skater Charlotte Oelschlägel was also one of the first women to include an Axel in her programs; Hines reported that she would terminate the Axel with her "famous fade-away ending", the Charlotte spiral, a move she invented.
 It was also reported by Hines that in the 1930s, Austrian skater Felix Kaspar, who was known for his athleticism, performed Axels with a trajectory of four feet height and 20 feet distance from take-off to landing (1.20 m height and 6 m distance); Hines stated that "there is little doubt in the minds of those who saw him that had the technique then been known, he probably could have easily performed triple or even quadruple jumps".

 At the 1948 Winter Olympics, American Dick Button was the first skater to complete a double Axel in competition.
 American Carol Heiss was the first woman to perform a double Axel, in 1953.
 The first successful triple Axel in competition was performed by Canadian Vern Taylor at the 1978 World Championships.
 Six years later, at the 1984 Winter Games in Sarajevo, Canadian skater Brian Orser became the first skater to complete a triple Axel at the Olympics.
-According to The New York Times, throughout the years, the triple Axel "has become more common for male skaters" to perform.
 The first female skater to successfully execute a triple Axel in competition was Japanese skater Midori Ito, at a regional competition in the Aichi Prefecture of Japan in 1988.
 She was also the first woman to land it at an international competition, at the 1988 NHK Trophy, as well as the first woman to land it at the Olympics, in 1992.
-Since Ito, multiple other women have landed the jump in competition.
-However, only five have completed the triple Axel in an Olympic program: Ito during her free skate in 1992; Japanese skater Mao Asada in both programs in 2010 as well as her free skate in 2014; American skater Mirai Nagasu in her free skate in the 2018 team event; Russian skater Kamila Valieva in her short proram at the 2022 team event; and Japanese skater Wakaba Higuchi in both programs of the 2022 women's individual event.
-As of October 2020, twelve women have successfully completed the triple Axel in international competition.